KenT2/pipresents-gtk/README.md

 PI PRESENTS  - Version 1.6.1 (GTK)
 ==================================

-pipresents-gtk is a major rewrite to make it compatible with Raspberry Pi Model 5 and with the Wayland Desktop environment introduced in RPI OS Bookworm.
+pipresents-gtk is a major rewrite of the internals of Pi Prenets to make it compatible with Raspberry Pi Model 5 and with the Wayland Desktop environment introduced in RPI OS Bookworm.

 In addition other changes have been made to remove unsupported software.
 I have also tidied up some of the profile fields that have grown like topsy over the 10 years of Pi Presents development.
  .
 Tkinter and PIL replaced by GTK4